ahmedelsied/main-portfolio/README.md

-# Ahmed's Personal Portfolio Website
+# Ahmed Elsayed's Personal Portfolio Website

 A modern, responsive personal portfolio website built with Next.js 14, TypeScript, and Tailwind CSS.
-This portfolio showcases Ahmed's work as a backend software engineer specializing in Laravel, PHP, and modern web technologies.
+This portfolio showcases Ahmed Elsayed's work as a backend software engineer specializing in Laravel, PHP, and modern web technologies.

 ## 🚀 Features